- Achieving campus-wide budget intelligence

 Hear the good, the bad, and lessons learned along the way.
 In 2017 Vanderbilt shifted its budget and capital planning processes from spreadsheets to an integrated cloud-based system.
 New realities were introduced on what (and how) to systematize, what to leave in the hands of business officers, and what to leave behind.
 Panelists will cover implementation decisions, step through revising processes and practices to meet the needs of users and leadership, and the experience of absorbing system administrative responsibilities.
 Presenters explain how they translated annual budget guidelines and internal policies into the system, the work of training (and re-training) users on new processes, the reality of living with a system once consultants leave, and what they know now that they wish they had known then.

 Michael Nicolescu, PFM Group

 When financial models are used as the basis for determining long term changes, they become a financial story grounded in concrete facts and analyses.
 This story can create value for institutions and becomes a vehicle for identifying and communicating issues before they can have an adverse impact.
 This presentation will explore Flagler College’s journey to implement a comprehensive financial model.
 Key moments of enlightenment will be shared, along with best practices and lessons learned throughout the process.
 Hear how Flagler has expanded leaderships’ understanding of key variables pertaining to financial risk and volatility.
 Also learn how major elements of a multi-year plan were identified and combined into a robust, sustainable model.
 The panel will also cover use of the model as part of Flagler’s annual planning and budgeting cycle.

-Maggie Manende, New York University
+Margaret Manende, New York University